johnbender/writing/portfolio.md

 ## Talks

-[Progressive Enhancement on the Mobile Web](http://www.infoq.com/presentations/Mobile-Web-Development) - The mobile web is populated by an incredibly diverse set of browsers with wide ranging capabilities.
-In this light hearted talk I discuss some of the more difficult and subtle issues confronting developers working on the mobile web and present some solutions used in jQuery Mobile.
+[Math Envy and CoffeeScript's Foibles](/2013/07/19/presentation-math-envy-and-coffeescripts-foibles/) - CoffeeScript is an extremely dynamic and flexible language that compiles to JavaScript.
+This talk takes one confusing term interaction and shows how it can be used to generalize about language construction.

+<video x-webkit-airplay="allow" src="http://wpc.0B0C.edgecastcdn.net/000B0C/carsons/events/2013/FILive2013/d3-r309-230pm-JB.mp4" controls width="560px"></video>

 [Faster JavaScript with Category Theory](/2012/08/26/presentation-faster-javascript-through-category-theory/) - After refining the results in three essays I created a thirty minute presentation around my thoughts on Category Theory and JavaScript.
 I gave the talk most recently at JSCONFEU in Berlin to approximately 200 developers.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/PtD-WKSC6ak" frameborder="0" allowfullscreen></iframe>

+[Progressive Enhancement on the Mobile Web](http://www.infoq.com/presentations/Mobile-Web-Development) - The mobile web is populated by an incredibly diverse set of browsers with wide ranging capabilities.
+In this light hearted talk I discuss some of the more difficult and subtle issues confronting developers working on the mobile web and present some solutions used in jQuery Mobile.

 [Middleware as General Purpose Abstraction](/2012/04/28/middleware-as-a-general-purpose-abstraction/) - When Mitchell Hashimoto and I created Vagrant we eventually used a modified version of the middleware described in [PEP333](http://www.python.org/dev/peps/pep-0333/) to compose actions over virtual machines.
 For more information on Vagrant itself see the section on Open Source.